easybuilders/easybuild/docs/Hooks.rst

     def pre_fetch_hook(self):
         "Example of pre-fetch hook to manipulate list of patches."
-        # this does NOT have the intented affect in any pre- or post-step hook
+        # this does NOT have the intended affect in any pre- or post-step hook
         self.cfg['patches'].append('example.patch')

 The problem here is that the value obtained via ``self.cfg['patches']`` is not a reference